Hopp til hovedinnholdet

 4. The personal information processor processes sensitive personal information of less than 10,000 individuals, in aggregate, to overseas recipients since 1 January of the previous year.

 Pursuant to the Measures issued, a standard contract must include basic information of the personal information processor, the overseas recipient, the purpose, scope, type, sensitivity and quantity of personal information, method, retention period, storage location, and other aspects of the personal information to be transferred.
 Alongside the Measures, CAC also published a standard contract template.
-Except for minor adjustments, the finalized standard contract template now published is almost the same as the draft standard contract template issued in June 2022.
+Except for minor adjustments, the finalised standard contract template now published is almost the same as the draft standard contract template issued in June 2022.

 Requirement for personal information protection impact assessment